-- 1. Join other municipalities and the county to support a countywide economic development organization that uses an agreed on formula to set annual budget contributions. - 2.
+- Encourage efforts to provide broadband internet service throughout the county to enable people to work from home. - 2.
 Encourage home-based entrepreneurial activities that have minimal impact on adjacent properties. - 3.
 Encourage crop and livestock production farming as a local economic development strategy. - 4.
 Encourage businesses that add value to agricultural products through processing, packaging and marketing as a local economic development strategy. - 5.
 Encourage entrepreneurial activity such as the sale of locally grown and created products and services from roadside markets and home-based sales. - 6.
 Encourage job-training programs at area schools and local colleges that help local workers and employers develop the work skills necessary to stay competitive in a global economy. - 7.
 Whenever possible, encourage economic development projects to locate infrastructure where such utilities, services and road capacity already exists.